Kristina01111000/Drws_site/README.md

 current call:
 - for home page, not welcome page
 - make black background less dark in photos
-- make text not have quotes around it

 - start putting the powerpoint into the site first quarter of the course, break it up so it is less overwhelming